 Avondale received a B from Niche.com for its family-friendliness, though the school district was rated a C. You can easily expect to see a significant appreciation of your investment property in this neighborhood.
 The area is in such demand that the price per square foot for Avondale homes is around 280 dollars a square foot, 40 dollars more than the average for Chicago investment properties.

 This area does offer an excellent rental income.
 The average rent for a studio apartment is 1300 dollars a month.
 A two-bedroom apartment costs 1400 to 1900 dollars a month.
 A three-bedroom apartment or house costs up to 2000 dollars a month.

 5. Chicago's Humboldt Park Neighborhood

 Humboldt Park is another good neighborhood to buy investment properties in Chicago.
 The home prices in Humboldt Park peaked in 2006 but fell dramatically during the Great Recession.
 Home prices here hit a record low in 2012.
 Humboldt’s housing prices are on the rise again, though they remain below their 2006 peak.

-The average home price is around 300,000 dollars, while rents are around 1700 dollars a month.
+The typical home value is around 379,417 dollars (ZHVI), while rents are around 1700 dollars a month.
 The area is notable for the number of foreclosed and distressed properties available to investors, and this helps pull the average rental rate down.
 This is why neighborhood rents could rise a little higher before they hit the Chicago average of 1700 to 1800 dollars a month.